Skip to content

 —Matthew 15:24 (KJV)

-If Christianity isn't meant for everybody, then who is it meant for and who are the lost sheep (tribes) of Israel?
+So, if Christianity isn't meant for everybody, then who is it meant for and who are the lost sheep (tribes) of Israel?

-I find this a genuinely fascinating topic and I urge you to listen to my conversation with biblical scholar William Finck, of Christogenea.org, who has a gigantic archive including a huge video series called 100 Proofs The Israelites Were White.
+I find this a fascinating topic and I urge you to listen to my conversation with biblical scholar William Finck, of Christogenea.org, who has a gigantic archive including a huge video series called 100 Proofs The Israelites Were White.

 Why does any of this matter?